convisoappsec/conviso-docs/docs/integrations/fortify.md

 </div>

 No matter your choice, once the projects are selected, they will be shown as a list below the section **Selected Projects**.
 You may want to search for a particular project by **Project Name** or **Version** using the **Search** button.
-Also, you can remove all of the selected projects by clicking on the **Remove Selected Projects**, if you have selected any projects by mistake.
+Also, you can remove all the selected projects by clicking on the **Remove Selected Projects**, if you have selected any projects by mistake.
 When done selecting the Fortify Projects you want to import to Conviso Platform, click on the button **Finish** to store your integration configuration settings:

 <div style={{textAlign: 'center'}}>